Money Matters

 But there may still be business opportunities.

-You may be able to arrange a referral and commission scheme with a fellow practice nearby that has a specialism in property income, for example.
+You may be able to arrange a referral scheme with a fellow practice nearby that has a specialism in property income, for example.

 And understanding the rules as they relate to property, so you can at least brief clients or prospective clients, is an unavoidable minimum.